mcburton/nPLSA-Visualizer/readme.md

-# Topic Model Vizualization Kit (TMVK)
+# nPLSA Visualizer

-This repository contains a set of scripts and a directory structure
+This repository contains a set of scripts, a directory structure, and the HTML scaffold for the nPLSA visualization tool.

 topic-viz.py - This script processes the output of nPLSA topic models and produces JSON files to drop into the static HTML directory (described below).